juancaoviedo/cvxmg/README.md

 ### Installation

-You can use "pip install cvxpymg" from your command window.
+You can use "pip install cvxmg" from your command window.
 Or clone the GitHub repository.

 ### Development